 Using the Power of Altium Designer to Create Your PCB Layer Stackup

-The enhanced layer stack manager in Altium Designer 19
+The enhanced layer stack manager in Altium 19

-Selecting PCB fabrication materials is easy with the materials library in Altium Designer 19
+Selecting PCB fabrication materials is easy with the materials in Altium 19

 Among the options in the layer stack manager is being able to set up for printed electronics